United States of America market snapshot

 - The US federal government procurement market, worth at least US$535 billion annually (2011), and that of 31 state governments are now open to Australia.

 - The Agreement provides a strong framework to promote high levels of two-way investment between Australia and the US.

 Overview of the Australia-US Free Trade Agreement

-The Department's latest statistical analysis and information on Australia's trade with the Americas.
+The Department's latest statistical analysis and information on Australia's trade the United States is available in this publication on Australia’s trade with the Americas.